(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Rational Irrationality

 \subsection{Bounded Rationality}

 Bounded rationality is one of the most interesting characterisations of possible types of rationality.
-Proposed by Herbert Simon, bounded rationality seeks to explain how humans make decisions under uncertainty, and puts forward the idea of \textit{satisficing} rather than maximising \cite{simon_1957,simon_1982}.
-Although it was developed to better understand human decision-making, bounded rationality can also be applied to artificial agents and their behaviour under uncertainty or computational constraints \cite{russell_1997}.
+Proposed by Herbert Simon, bounded rationality seeks to explain how humans make decisions under uncertainty, and puts forward the idea of \textit{satisficing} rather than maximising \citep{simon_1957,simon_1982}.
+As mentioned above, the principle behind \textit{satisficing} is that due to given constraints, humans choose the first result that satisfies a chosen ‘aspiration level’ rather than obtaining the optimal solution \shortcites{gigerenzer_2020,schwarz_2022}\citep{gigerenzer_2020,schwarz_2022}.
+Although it was developed to better understand human decision-making, bounded rationality can also be applied to artificial agents and their behaviour under uncertainty or computational constraints \citep{russell_1997}.